-The members of the Corporation are required to present audited financial statements for each financial year.
+The members of the Corporation who act as trustees for the charitable activities of the College are required to present audited financial statements for each financial year.

-The law applicable to charities in England and the terms and conditions of the Financial Memorandum between the Skills Funding Agency / Education Funding Agency and the Corporation of the College, requires the corporation of the college to prepare financial statements and the Operating and Financial Review for each financial year in accordance with the 2007 Statement of Recommended Practice - Accounting for Further and Higher Education Institutions the annual Accounts Direction issued jointly by the Skills Funding Agency and the Education Funding Agency, and applicable United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and which give a true and fair view of the state of affairs of the College and of the College's surplus/deficit of income over expenditure for that period.
+The law applicable to charities in England and the terms and conditions of the Financial Memorandum between the Skills Funding Agency and the Corporation of the College, requires the corporation of the college to prepare financial statements and the Operating and Financial Review for each financial year in accordance with the 2007 Statement of Recommended Practice - Accounting for Further and Higher Education Institutions the annual Accounts Direction issued jointly by the Skills Funding Agency and the Education Funding Agency, and applicable United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and which give a true and fair view of the state of affairs of the College and of the College's surplus/deficit of income over expenditure for that period.